nextflow-io/nextflow/docs/reference/syntax.md

 ### Parameter

-A parameter declaration is an assignment, where the target should be a pipeline parameter and the source should be an expression:
+A parameter declaration is an assignment.
+The target should be a pipeline parameter and the source should be an expression:

 ```groovy
 params.message = 'Hello world!'